ebwolf/personal-readme/README.md

-# Personal README Template
+# Erica Wolf's Personal README Template

-Welcome to BUD's Personal README Template!
-Simply click "Use this template" above to create your own copy.
-You may want to read [this explanation](https://growwithbud.notion.site/README-Template-9d4c92efe88944a28a6d82aa33811b77) first.
+Welcome to Erica Wolf's Personal README Template!
+I forked from this repo: https://github.com/growwithbud/personal-readme

 ### Using your Personal README as a Website to Share